-The 2012 winner of the Distinguished Alumni Award for Professional Leadership, Sharon Fotheringham, has had a nationwide impact on the field of Speech-Language Pathology.
-In addition to her practice with both adults and children in Nova Scotia, Prince Edward Island and Ontario, she was appointed as the first director of CASLPA in 1996.
-During her fifteen-year tenure with CASLPA, Mrs. Fotheringham developed competency profiles for professionals as well as standards for both clinical certification and University accreditation.
-She also negotiated agreements with international professional associations for mutual recognition with several countries, and played a leadership role in support of key CASLPA committees and in the preparation of several reports of national importance to the profession.
+The 2012 winner of the Distinguished Alumni Award for Professional Leadership, Sharon Fotheringham, will receive her award during our 50th anniversary events on October 25th.
+Sharon Fotheringham has had a nationwide impact on the field of Speech-Language Pathology.
+In addition to her practice with both adults and children in Nova Scotia, Prince Edward Island and Ontario, she was appointed as the first director of SAC in 1996.
+During her fifteen-year tenure with SAC, Mrs. Fotheringham developed competency profiles for professionals as well as standards for both clinical certification and University accreditation.
+She also negotiated agreements with international professional associations for mutual recognition with several countries, and played a leadership role in support of key SAC committees and in the preparation of several reports of national importance to the profession.